 “Fashion Police” ended in November as it lost steam after the death of Joan Rivers in 2014.
 By then, her signature sharp, crass humor had already come under fire, particularly when comments like, “That neckline is plunging faster than Aretha Franklin’s head into a bucket of fried chicken,” and “She’s a chubby lady who’s very, very rich, and she should just calm down ― or lose weight,” poured out of her mouth.
 Despite Rivers’ wide and devoted fan base, many started to ask, “How far is too far?”

-Alas, the #TimesUp movement sped up what was already a slow shift away from a from an awards show entertainment hallmark indelibly shaped by gendered objectification, and, at times, outright bullying.
+Alas, the #TimesUp movement sped up what was already a slow shift away from an awards show entertainment hallmark indelibly shaped by gendered objectification, and, at times, outright bullying.

 Michelle Williams put it best, telling NBC: “We’ve been so excited about changing the carpet and turning something from just a fashion moment in a parade of dresses to something that means so much to all of us ― as women, as mothers, as sisters, as daughters.”